afozbek/burger-hunger/README.md

 - Learn how to use javascript front end framework, namely: REACT
 - Imrove my javascript knowledge and build a complete front end project
 - See the world other side.
   - I build lots of project with back end.
-Time to see front end 😉
+Time to see front end 😉.

 ### Author
-- You can contant me anytime you want
-  - <furkanozbek1995@gmail.com>.
 - Also you can reach my gitlab account from [here](https://gitlab.com/afozbek)
+> You can contact me anytime you want from [here](mailto:furkanozbek1995@gmail.com)😃.